Armenian genocide recognition: Since 2010

 On April 27, 2015, a call to recognize the killing of an estimated 1.5 million Armenians as "genocide" was supported by the leaders of the main Irish churches.
 Clergy from seven Christian denominations and a representative of the Jewish Community were among those calling on the Republic of Ireland to recognize the genocide.
 Roman Catholic auxiliary bishop of Dublin Raymond Field said to the Armenians "I stand in solidarity with you, and we share your pain and sadness."
 Church of Ireland Archbishop of Dublin Dr Michael Jackson also described the killing as a "genocide" which demanded "recognition and response".
 On the same day, Armenia called on Ireland to recognize the genocide, the call was made by the Armenian Consul to Ireland.

 On April 29, 2015, members of the Kurdistan Parliament in Iraq submitted a legislative proposal to recognize the events of 1915 as the Armenian genocide.
 The Patriotic Union of Kurdistan extended its support of the proposal.
 The draft law also proposes to declare April 24 as an official non-working day in Iraqi Kurdistan.

 On May 30, 2015, the Young European Socialists gathered in Riga, Latvia where a resolution recognizing the Armenian genocide was passed.
 The group also condemned Turkey's denial of the crime and called on Turkey to begin a process of reparations for the genocide.

 On June 2, 2015, the Federal Senate of Brazil passed a resolution recognizing the Armenian genocide.
 The resolution expresses its "solidarity with the Armenian people during the course of the centenary of the campaign of extermination of its population" and states that "the Senate recognizes the Armenian genocide, whose centenary was commemorated on April 24, 2015."

 On October 29, 2015, the Senate of the Republic of Paraguay unanimously approved an official recognition of the Armenian genocide.
 "The Senate of the Republic of Paraguay recognizes the genocide of the Armenian people in the period 1915-1923, committed by the Turkish-Ottoman Empire, when commemorating this year the centenary of that crime against humanity," reads Article 1 of the statement presented by the Progressive Democratic Party.

 On November 30, 2015, the Parliament of South Ossetia considered the issue of recognition of the Armenian genocide, as announced by Speaker Anatoly Bibilov.
-"We regret that South Ossetia has not recognized the Armenian gGenocide until now.
+"We regret that South Ossetia has not recognized the Armenian Genocide until now.
 The issue is on the parliament agenda now, and will be put up for discussion.
 It's necessary to give a proper assessment of the crime committed in the Ottoman Empire and condemn the policy of denial of genocide," he said.
 He added that South Ossetia is not afraid of damaging ties with Turkey, as there are no relations as such.